The Singing Nun

-Jeanne-Paule Marie "Jeannine" Deckers (17 October 1933 – 29 March 1985), better known as Sœur Sourire (Sister Smile) and often called The Singing Nun in English-speaking countries, was a Belgian Catholic singer-songwriter and former member of the Dominican Order as Sister Luc Gabriel.
-In 1963, she acquired widespread fame with the release of the Belgian French song "Dominique", which topped the US Billboard Hot 100 and other charts, along with her debut album.
+Jeanne-Paule Marie Deckers (religious name Luc Gabriel; 17 October 1933 – 29 March 1985), better known as Sœur Sourire (Sister Smile) or "The Singing Nun" in English-speaking countries, was a Belgian singer-songwriter and former member of a community of the Third Order of Saint Dominic.
+In 1963, she acquired widespread fame with the release of the Belgian French song Dominique, which topped the U.S. Billboard Hot 100 and other charts, along with her debut album.

-Owing partially to confusion over the terms of the recording contract, she was eventually reduced to poverty and also experienced a crisis of faith, leaving the order, though still remaining a Catholic.
+Owing partially to confusion over the terms of the recording contract, she was eventually reduced to poverty.
+Deckers also experienced a crisis of faith, leaving the order, though she still remained a Catholic.
 She died by suicide in 1985 with her life partner, Annie Pécher.

 Early years

-She was born Jeanne-Paule Marie Deckers, in Laeken, Brussels, Belgium, on 17 October 1933.
+Jeanne-Paule Marie Deckers was born in Laeken, Brussels, Belgium, on 17 October 1933.
 The daughter of a pâtisserie owner, she was educated in a Catholic school in Brussels.
 Her mother thought of her as a "tomboy" and was pleased when she decided to join the all-girl Guides Catholiques de Belgique (GCB).
 When she was fifteen she had a premonition that she would become a nun.

 She became an avid Girl Guide who bought her first guitar to play at Guide evening events.
 While studying for three years after high school, to obtain a diploma for teaching sculpture, she considered dedicating her life to religion in a Catholic convent.
 From the age of 21, between 1954 and 1959, she taught sculpture to youngsters.
 At scout camp in the summer of 1959 she met sixteen-year-old Annie Pécher, with whom she would develop a close relationship.
 She became convinced, however, that her new teaching profession did not suit her and she resigned.

-In September 1959 she entered the Missionary Dominican Sisters of Our Lady of Fichermont, headquartered in the city of Waterloo, where she took the religious name Sister Luc Gabriel.
+In September 1959 she entered the Missionary Dominican Sisters of Our Lady of Fichermont, headquartered in the city of Waterloo, where she took the religious name Luc Gabriel.